avidbiscuit/ait-wiki/content/items/subsystems.md

 * Demat circuit,needed to demateralize and remateralize.
 ![demat](images/circuits/dc.png)
+* Has a structure

 * Backup circuit,transfers artron to the TARDIS once it runs out of power.
 ![backup](images/circuits/bc.png)
+* Has a structure
 ‎ ‎
 ‎ ‎
 ‎ ‎